sdg-data-canada-odd-donnees/cif-cic_dev/_pages/about.md

 layout: page
 ---

-#### Please note that this site is in the Alpha stage of development, therefore the site is still a 'work in progress'.
+#### Please note that this site is in the Beta stage of development, therefore the site is still a 'work in progress'.

 ## 2030 Agenda for Sustainable Development
 The <a href="https://www.un.org/ga/search/view_doc.asp?symbol=A/RES/70/1&Lang=E">2030 Agenda for Sustainable Development</a>, adopted by all United Nations Member States in 2015, provides a blueprint for improving outcomes in the economy, society and the environment.